berkeley-abc/abc/src/base/sn/readme.md

 sequential cells are partition cuts.
 Generic memories must be mapped first.
 Mapping checks ordered partition port names and physical library binding, then installs a checked replacement transactionally; both existing ABC workspaces remain unchanged. `-v` reports each definition's mapping progress and runtime.
-Port correspondence is not CEC. `snMapCell.h` exposes the borrowed-MiniAIG / owned-network callback for this harness.
+Port correspondence is not CEC. `snMapCell.h` exposes the borrowed-MiniAIG / owned-network callback for this mapping path.
 There is no parallel or BLIF worker protocol yet.
-This path uses default per-definition nf without a technology-independent synthesis script.
-The flat experiment manifest separately supports `synthesis: none|dc2|syn2`; raw mapping-only area is not a tuned synthesis result.
-See the [controlled comparison](../../../../sn_slang/results/README.md).
+This path uses default per-definition nf without a technology-independent synthesis script; raw mapping-only area is not a tuned synthesis result.

 For a common-corner SCL target, main-network buffering/sizing can precede reinsertion:
 `@blast -c -f; &nf; &put; topo; buffer -N 4; upsize -I 10; dnsize -I 3; @put -n`.
 `topo` is required for non-topological mapper results (notably `emap`).
-The frontend's W6 harness exercises this path for all four mappers, with fresh-process SN and Verilog CEC.
-Its default loads/constraints are not a matched physical timing experiment; mixed-corner targets deliberately lack SCL sizing support.
+Default loads and constraints do not constitute a matched physical timing experiment; mixed-corner targets deliberately lack SCL sizing support.

 Mapped RAM/DSP/CARRY4 instances are reconstructed as technology leaf instances.
 SN loop-breaker pairs connect their output ports while the new flat module is built and are placed into a legal order by the final topological reorder.